Big Red Machine

 The Big Red Machine is a nickname for the Cincinnati Reds baseball team that dominated the National League from 1970 to 1979 and is widely recognized as being among the best in baseball history.

 The team won six National League West Division titles, four National League pennants, and two World Series titles.
-Between 1970 and 1979, it averaged over 95 wins a season, with a total record of 953 wins and 657 losses.
+Between 1970 and 1979, they averaged over 95 wins a season, with a total record of 953 wins and 657 losses.

-The core of that Reds team had the best record in the Major Leagues in 1981, but did not make the postseason because of Bowie Kuhn's split-season playoff format due to the player's strike.
+The core of that Reds team had the best record in the Major Leagues in 1981, but did not make the postseason because of the split-season playoff format due to the 1981 players' strike.